amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 > The primary purpose of a HashMap is to reduce the search/access time of an Array from *`O(n)`* to *`O(1)`*.

-For that we need:
+For that, we need:

 1. A proper hash function that produces as few collisions as possible.
 2. An array big enough to hold all the required values.

-Let's give it another shot to our hash function.
-Instead of using the length of the string, let's sum each character [ascii code](https://simple.wikipedia.org/wiki/ASCII).
+Let's give it another shot at our hash function.
+Instead of using the string's length, let's sum each character [ascii code](https://simple.wikipedia.org/wiki/ASCII).

 ```js
   hash(key) {